Guide: How to Digitize Your Kaizen Process

 Organisations often stumble on the same stones when making this transition.
 Watch out for these:

 Implementing without changing processes.
-You can't just move a broken process to a new tool and expect it to work.
+You cannot just move a broken process to a new tool and expect it to work.
 If your current kaizen workflow is unclear, clarify it before you digitise it.
-Define who reviews ideas, what they're looking for, how long decisions should take, and what happens next.
+Define who reviews ideas, what they are looking for, how long decisions should take, and what happens next.

 Treating it as an IT project, not a business transformation.
-This isn't primarily about technology.
-It's about changing how your organisation approaches continuous improvement.
+This is not primarily about technology.
+It is about changing how your organisation approaches continuous improvement.
 If you hand it off to IT and walk away it will fail.
 Your shop floor leadership needs to champion it.

 Underestimating training and change management.
 People need time to adapt.
 Managers need to learn a new way to review ideas.
 Workers need to see how to submit without friction.
 Plan for this.
 Budget for this.